SSD Qualifying Conditions

 Even if you are disabled, Social Security will have to take into consideration your education, age, and whether there is any comparable job you can do at this time.
 Age is important to consider because the older we become, the assumption is it’s less likely we will be able to transition to a different job.

-This is a partial listing of some of the adult and childhood diseases and disorders that fall under the definition of “disabled” for the purposes of Social Security disability benefits.
-It sounds very complex and often it is, but the experienced Jacksonville Social Security disability lawyers at Farah & Farah understand when you are disabled is not the time you want to take on more burdens.
-We understand the process and we know how to win a Social Security disability claim for you.
+This is a partial listing of some of the adult and childhood diseases and disorders that fall under the definition of “disabled” for the purposes of Social Security Disability benefits.
+It sounds very complex and often it is, but the experienced Florida and Georgia Social Security disability lawyers at Farah & Farah understand when you are disabled is not the time you want to take on more burdens.
+We understand the process and we know how to win a Social Security Disability claim for you.
 Contact us at (877) 245-6707.